 Q: Does the Department of Education have guidance specific to civil rights issues in the COVID-19 context?

 A: Yes, the Department of Education’s OCR put out a fact sheet on 3/16/20: “Addressing the Risk of COVID-19 in Schools While Protecting the Civil Rights of Students.”
 The OCR also issued a letter to educators on March 4 on preventing and addressing potential discrimination associated with COVID-19.
+Further guidance from OCR was released on May 12 in the form of a Q&A, which can be found here.

 Q: Is there guidance on how my institution should deal with the Census now that students are indefinitely off campus?